-The Issels® Integrative Immunotherapy for Cancer vaccine program distinguishes itself decisively from the mere administration of a vaccine.
-The Vaccine Program at Issels® Integrative Immuno-Oncology Centers is composed of cutting-edge specific autologous (prepared from the patient’s own immune cells) non-toxic vaccines and cell therapy protocols, which have no adverse side-effects.
+The Issels® Immunotherapy for Cancer program incorporates cutting-edge specific autologous (prepared from the patient’s own immune cells) non-toxic vaccine and cell therapy protocols, which have no adverse side-effects.

-Recent research findings reveal the crucial role of the tumor microenvironment in the progression or regression of cancer and confirm our clinical experience of 60 years with the Issels® Integrative Immunotherapy for Cancer and its track record of complete long-term cancer remissions.
+Recent research findings reveal the crucial role of the tumor microenvironment in the progression or regression of cancer and confirm our clinical experience of over 60 years with the Issels® Integrative Immunotherapy for Cancer program and its extensive track record of complete long-term cancer remissions.